matthias-bs/BresserWeatherSensorTTN/README.md

 * Install the Arduino ESP32 board package in the Arduino IDE
 * Select the desired ESP32 board
-* Install all libraries as listed in the section [Library Dependencies](https://github.com/matthias-bs/BresserWeatherSensorTTN/edit/main/README.md#library-dependencies) via the Arduino IDE Library Manager"
+* Install all libraries as listed in the section [Library Dependencies](https://github.com/matthias-bs/BresserWeatherSensorTTN/edit/main/README.md#library-dependencies) via the Arduino IDE Library Manager
 * Download and unpack the desired BresserWeatherSensorTTN release ([Releases](https://github.com/matthias-bs/BresserWeatherSensorTTN/releases))
 * Load the sketch `BresserWeatherSensorTTN.ino` from the unpacked BresserWeatherSensorTTN archive directory
 * Compile